datacarpentry/python-ecology-lesson/05-loops-and-functions.md

 1. What happens if we don't include the `pass` statement?

-2. Rewrite the loop so that the letters are separated by dashes, not returns (Hint: You can concatenate strings using a plus sign.
+2. Rewrite the loop so that the letters are separated by dashes, not new lines (Hint: You can concatenate strings using a plus sign.
 For example, `print(string1 + string2)` outputs 'string1string2').